CyberRaven/WebDir/README.md

 ### **Usage:**<br/>
 Run script by typing in terminal<br/>
 `bash WebDir.sh`<br/>
-after running that,it should asking you for entering the website URL.enter website URL like https://example.com or https://www.example.com<br/>
+after running that, it should asking you to enter a website URLL like https://example.com or https://www.example.com<br/>

 WebDir will automatically save all the status in reports/<WEBSITE_NAME_DATE_TIME>